- Describe the significance of high-quality environments and materials for cognitive development.

 - Biased language.
 Watch for language that may send stereotypical messages.
 Staff members may call children "baby girl," "big boy," or "cutie" rather than their given names.
 Do staff members comment equally on girls' and boys' appearances and accomplishments?
 Do they praise African American boys for their athleticism more than their academic achievements?
 Do they comment on children's size (e.g., "He's going to be a football player")?
 Do they encourage girls and boys to play sports or lift weights?
 Do they encourage girls to "be careful" while saying "boys will be boys"?
 Do staff members encourage peaceful solutions for all children (e.g., avoid directions like not hitting kids with glasses)?

 - Biased materials.
 Do posters, photos, and displays represent the children in the classroom and the broad range of human experiences?
 Are there any stereotypical images (i.e., Native Americans in "war paint")?
 Are men and women portrayed equally in images of physical, intellectual, and service professions?
-Are there respectful images of people with disabilities?
+Are there respectful and strength-based images of people with disabilities?
 Are there books in a variety of languages?
 Do books represent real-world experiences?

 Environments and Materials that Address the Needs of All Learners

 There are many things you can do, along with the coach, to support staff in helping all children meet important learning goals.
 Encourage staff to gather information about each child to learn what each child can do well and what seems to be hard.
 Your staff will also need to know child and youth preferences and motivators.
 Gathering information will help them know the skills and strategies that are likely to help a particular child in their care.